torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts: no
-: notes: in early stages of development.
+: notes: in early stages of development and no GitHub releases.
 [SOSP 2015 Paper](https://davidlazar.org/papers/vuvuzela.pdf) and [SOSP 2015 Slides](https://davidlazar.org/slides/vuvuzela-sosp2015.pdf)

 ###<a id="net-p2p">net-p2p</a>###